euclidespaulo/xlsform-utility-network/README.md

 # Search inconsistent Utility Network Rules
 The network rules dictate which features can connect to or associate with other types of features.
-This form allows users to search what assets are used to connect the pipeline and submit a correction.
+This form allows users to search what assets are used to connect the pipelines and submit a correction.

 # Usage